open/close all folders

 - Indiana Jones: The Jewish story of the The Ark of the Covenant and the medieval Christian tale Holy Grail are both proven to be unambiguously true.
 But so are some elements of Hinduism and the legend of the Crystal Skulls.
 Not to mention (much as some people would like to pretend it didn't happen) stories of extraterrestrial visitation, and theories about Ancient Astronauts.

 - A variation shows up in Undercover Brother, when Eddie Griffin learns from "The Brotherhood" that all the supposed conspiracy theories about black people are true:

-- The Mummy: "Hamunaptra's a myth." ...No it isn't.
+- "Hamunaptra's a myth." ...No it isn't.
 And no, the cursed mummy isn't a myth either.
 Although the curator who says that knows very well that Hamunaptra isn't a myth.
 He is a Medjai who is trying to discourage Evy and Jonathan from looking for Hamunaptra.

 Wendy: The stories are true!
 I swear to you!
 I swear on everything I adore.
 And now he's come back to seek his revenge.
 The fight isn't over for Captain James Hook.
 He wants you back.
 He knows that you'll follow Jack and Maggie to the ends of the earth and beyond.
 And by heaven, you must find a way.
 Only you can save your children.
 Somehow, you must go back.
 You must make yourself remember.

 - The Stephen King novel Desperation tells the legend of why an old mine was abandoned (a trapped Chinese Laborer summoned a bad spirit).
 There really is a monster, though actually they just Dug Too Deep and set loose an Eldritch Abomination.

 - In Guardians of Ga'Hoole, The Band set out to find the Guardians of Ga'Hoole, which are a legendary group of owls.
 They are real and eventually The Band join them.